mihirchronicles/mihirchronicles.github.io/content/essays/bird-that-keeps-building.md

 And the bird shows up next year with same focus to do it all over again.
 This time too without a plan.

 A valuable lesson for us humans on how to build.
-The way to build nest is by building a nest.
+The way to build a nest is by building a nest.